CYB3R-JUNKI3/Scars-Above-VR/README.md

     (Below is for folks who don't want to click their Thumb-Sticks)

-- Sprint mapped to Right Thumb-Stick ↑
+- Sprint mapped to Right Thumb-Stick ↑ - (Set Sprint to "Toggle" in the game settings for this to work)
-- Pulse Scan mapped to Right Thumb-Stick ↓
+- Pulse Scan mapped to Right Thumb-Stick ↓ - (Aiming cancels the scan)
 ----